University of Technology Sydney

 Length:

 Each video should be a maximum of 10 minutes.
-Each student will participate in two videos (as interviewer and interviewee).
+Each student will participate in two videos (in one video as the interviewer and in one video as the interviewee).
 Marks will be allocated based on participating in two videos.

 Minimum requirements